 Students whose scores are below the ELLP benchmarks will qualify for funding if they:

 - are from a refugee background

 - are New Zealand-born students, with at least one parent of migrant or refugee background

 New Zealand born students are eligible if at least one of their parents is a migrant to New Zealand and a language other than English is usually spoken in the home.
 You can apply for ESOL funding after a New Zealand-born student has been at school for at least 2 terms as that will allow time to identify their specific needs.

 - New Zealand-born students who have had 4 years in a New Zealand school

-- year 0/1 New Zealand-born students are not eligible for ESOL funding until their third term at school
+- Year 0/1 New Zealand-born students are not eligible for ESOL funding until they have completed at least 2 terms at school

 - students whose first language is identified as English or te reo Māori.